AshishDavid/AI-Membrane-Calculation/README.md

 # How to run the program
+Install the dependencies.
+Use the command "pip install -r requirements.txt" on terminal to install it.
 Use any Python IDE.

 After running the program, type the location of the raw data file where it is located.